achushri07/Accredian-Internship-task/README.md

 # Accredian Internship task
-The attached file contains the Jupyter notebook in which the model exists. please do check it out
+The attached file contains the Jupyter notebook in which the model exists.
+Please do check it out